About Jeff Ulster

-He's been a speaker and panelist at industry events such as the North American Broadcasters Association, Canadian Music Week, RAIN Summit Canada, Hot Docs Podcast Festival and Toronto's “Podcamp”.
+He's been a speaker and panelist at industry events such as the North American Broadcasters Association, Canadian Music Week, RAIN Summit Canada, Hot Docs Podcast Festival, Atlantic Podcast Summit and Toronto's “Podcamp”.
 He's worked extensively with public broadcasting and other industry colleagues in the US (including NPR, Apple, Google, Facebook, TuneIn, SoundCloud, Stitcher and more).
 In the spring of 2017, Jeff participated in the Audio for Good Hackathon event, put on by PRX and the Harvard Business School in Boston.

-Since Ulster Media has launched, clients have included Pacific Content, Vubble, The Atlantic and The Globe and Mail.
+Since Ulster Media has launched, clients have included Cineplex, Cogeco, The Atlantic, The Globe and Mail and Pacific Content.
 In fall of 2017, Ulster Media produced several episodes of the podcast "The Future According to Now" with the branded content division of The Atlantic.
 It has been nominated for Best Branded Podcast or Segment for the 2018 Webby Awards, and is one of five finalists in that category.

 Prior to launching Ulster Media, Jeff was the Director of Digital Talk Content for the Canadian Broadcasting Corporation (CBC) for six years.
 CBC Radio’s digital audiences grew by 200% under Jeff's leadership in the last three years alone.